 Many online lenders promise fast funding, with money deposited into your bank account in as little as one or two business days if you’re approved.

-But if you’re not familiar with the lender, research its reputation online and check with traditional lenders to see if they can offer better interest rates and terms.
+There’s a wide range in the types of loans you can get from online lenders.
+If you’re not familiar with an online lender, research its reputation and check with traditional lenders to see if they can offer better interest rates and terms.

-If you need just a little bit of money to tide you over during a financial emergency or until your next paycheck, a number of companies offer small cash advances that can come with favorable terms compared to traditional payday loans.
+If you find yourself quickly needing a small advance on your next paycheck to tide you over during a financial emergency, a number of companies offer small cash advances that can come with favorable terms compared to traditional payday loans.

 Using a credit card to access cash can seem like an appealing option.
 Since you already have the card, you don’t have to fill out an application or go through a credit check to get what essentially is a short-term loan against the line of credit available on your credit card.
 Plus, you can typically access the money quickly.